 Chancellors’ Woking branch has a long-established reputation in the Surrey region, and with its location at Market Square right between Woking Shopping Centre and the main train station, it is the ideal place for buyers, sellers, tenants and landlords to find out about house prices in Woking.

-If you’re thinking of moving to the area or would like to enquire about selling or letting in this desirable property market, our Woking office is open seven days a week, with late night hours from Monday to Friday.
+If you’re thinking of moving to the area or would like to enquire about selling or letting in this desirable property market, our Woking office is open six days a week, with late evening hours from Monday to Friday.

 The wide range of sales and letting services available at our Woking branch include free, no-obligation market appraisals, an extensive portfolio of residential and commercial properties, land and new homes, property management support, and expert investment and market advice.